JuliaDocs/Documenter.jl/docs/src/checklists.md

 ## The release

- - [ ] After merging this pull request, tag the release.
+ - [ ] After merging the pull request, tag the release.
 There are two options for this:

       1. [Comment `[at]JuliaRegistrator register` on the GitHub commit.](https://github.com/JuliaRegistries/Registrator.jl#via-the-github-app)
       2. Use [JuliaHub's package registration feature](https://help.juliahub.com/juliahub/stable/contribute/#registrator) to trigger the registration.